textpattern/textpattern.github.io/themes/front-end-themes.md

 At this point the theme is available to use and/or modify as you would any theme in your Themes panel.

-If you later delete the theme from the Themes panel and not the equivalent package sitting in the directory, breaking the second condition above, the theme important menu appears again at top of the Themes panel with the external theme appearing in the drop-down menu.
-You can then import the theme again, if so desired, or use the appearance of the menu as a reminder that the package in the themes directory also needs deleted.
-Only when all external themes sitting in the <i>themes</i> directory are in the Themes panel table, too, will the dropdown not be present.
+If you later delete the theme from the Themes panel and not the equivalent package sitting in the directory, breaking the second condition above, the theme import control appears at top of the themes table again with the external theme appearing in the control’s selection menu.
+You can then re-import the theme, if so desired (but then why delete to begin with), or use the appearance of the control as a reminder that the package in the <i>themes</i> directory also needs deleted.
+Only when all external themes sitting in the <i>themes</i> directory are in the themes table, too, will the import control not be present.

 ### Updating imported themes

-(Forthcoming)
+If you are more into importing than exporting, you will eventually come to the point where one or more of the themes you have imported needs updated.
+This is the case when a theme designer has revised the source theme and distributed a new and improved version.
+Not wanting to miss out on the cutting edge, you dutifully update your version with the latest release, as follows

 ## System handling of imported themes